Entering grades 7-9

 * This number may change as guidelines and restrictions develop in the coming months.

 Summer 2021 Frequently Asked Questions

 Yes!
-It is our hope and prayer that by the summer months of 2021, COVID-19 cases will be down and/or we have more efficient ways to deal with the virus.
-Regardless of the status or our ability to prevent, contain, or treat COVID-19, Portage Lake Bible camp’s priority is the safety of your camper.
+Portage Lake Bible Camp’s top priority has always been the overall safety of your camper!
 As we did throughout this past summer, we will be in close contact with local health workers and closely follow local and state guidelines.

 What is Portage Lake doing to keep their staff and campers safe?

-At this point, we are planning for regular summer gatherings with a few adjustments.
+We are planning for regular summer gatherings with a few adjustments.
 For our youth camps – Pathfinders, Trailblazers, Junior High, and Senior High camps – we are currently planning to hold camps at a lower capacity and with additional safety precautions in place.
 We will perform temperature checks upon arrival, as well as ask parents to log their camper’s temperature and symptoms for two weeks prior to check in.
 We will isolate campers and staff who may become sick or develop symptoms and administer rapid COVID tests on site with parent permission.
 Meals are served in two meal groups to prevent overcrowding in the Dining Hall, and we have a registered nurse on site during our kids camps.

 Will you contact me if my child gets sick or is a close contact to someone who tests positive for COVID-19?

 Yes, and we will strive to do so in a timely manner.
 As in summers past, when you register your camper, we require parent and emergency contact information in the event we need to contact you about your child.
 We will have a nurse on site each week, and we will contact you in regard to your campers health as is deemed appropriate by our staff.